fizzed/stork/README.md

 Docker?
 Traditional deploy?

 Stork is a collection of utilities for optimizing your "after-build" workflow by filling in the gap between your Java build system and execution.
-Stork is system-agnostic and supports running your app anywhere (Docker, Vagrant, traditional systems).
+Stork supports running your app anywhere (Docker, Vagrant, traditional systems).

- - [stork-launcher](#stork-launcher) will generate well-tested, rock solid, secure launcher scripts from a yaml configuration file for either console or daemon/service JVM apps
+ - [stork-launcher](#stork-launcher) will generate well-tested, rock solid, secure launcher scripts from a yaml configuration file for either console or daemon/service JVM apps.
+   The generated launchers will run your app the same way regardless of whether you're running in within Docker, Vagrant, or a traditional system.

- - [stork-assembly](#stork-assembly) will assemble your JVM app into a standard, well-defined layout as a tarball ready for distribution or deployment
+ - [stork-assembly](#stork-assembly) will assemble your JVM app into a standard, well-defined [canonical layout](docs/CANONICAL_LAYOUT.md) as a tarball ready for distribution or deployment.

- - [stork-deploy](#stork-deploy) will rapidly deploy your assembly via SSH to one or more remote systems
+ - [stork-deploy](#stork-deploy) will rapidly and securely deploy your assembly via SSH to one or more remote systems (with special support for Vagrant as well).

 [Using Stork to deploy a production Ninja Framework app](http://fizzed.com/blog/2015/01/using-stork-deploy-production-ninja-framework-app)